Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 • Generating massive amounts of code without breaks

-Comparison with Claude Code:
+Comparison with Claude Code (Updated February 2026):

 Request Limits Chart

-5. Head-to-Head: Gemini CLI vs Claude Code (Real Tests)
+5. Head-to-Head: Gemini CLI vs Claude Code (2026 Update)

 Test 1: Debug React Component Error